 In the water

-When faced with a tub full of water, some dogs can find it daunting, so you may need to coax your pooch into the bath with a treat or their favourite toy.
+When faced with a tub full of water, some dogs can find it daunting, so you may need to coax your pooch into the bath with a treat or their favorite toy.

 Once in the water, wet the spaniel’s fur up to the neckline.